syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/how-to/focus.md

 ---
 layout: post
-title: Focus in ##Platform_Name## Grid Component
+title: How to move the focus to the corresponding cell while editing a row by double-clicking on a column in ##Platform_Name## Grid Component
-description: Learn here all about Focus in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn how to move the focus to the corresponding cell while editing a row by double-clicking on a column in inline edit mode of Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Focus
 publishingplatform: ##Platform_Name##